LostMa-ERC/heurist-api/README.md

 $ pip install git+https://github.com/LostMa-ERC/heurist-api.git
 ```

+## Guide

+The documentation is a work in progress on this static GitHub Pages site: https://lostma-erc.github.io/heurist-api/

 ## Run from the command line

 The command to dump records from Heurist into validated, flattened files is `heurist dump`.